-APEX is a Department of the Air Force partnership intermediary program managed by Parallax Advanced Research.
-APEX is funded by the Department of the Air Force to provide free process-navigation services, such as team matchmaking and proposal consulting, to small businesses and academic researchers with technologies and/or scientific capabilities that have the potential to advance U.S. national security interests.
+APEX is a Department of the Air Force partnership intermediary program and is funded by the Department of the Air Force to provide free process-navigation services, such as team matchmaking and proposal consulting, to small businesses and academic researchers with technologies and/or scientific capabilities that have the potential to advance U.S. national security interests.

 Dr. Yilmaz’s research at Ohio State focused on geospatial informatics and how objects and people interact in three-dimensional space.
 The research team at Ohio State had various awards from National Aeronautics and Space Administration, Department of Energy, and National Geospatial-Intelligence Agency to develop a cutting-edge geospatial-tracking technology.
 Ohio State patented the method of developing the technology in an efficient manner, and Ubihere licensed that patent from Ohio State.